-We initiated our first clinical trial of CT-0508 in 2021, a sub-study to evaluate CT-0508 in combination with pembrolizumab in 2023 and our other product candidates are in pre-clinical development.
-The risk of failure for CT-0508 and our other product candidates is high.
-It is impossible to predict when or if CT-0508 or any of our other product candidates will prove effective or safe in humans or will receive marketing approval.
+We initiated our first clinical trial of CT-0508 in 2020, and expect to dose the first patient in a Phase 1 clinical trial of CT-0525 in the second quarter of 2024.
+Our other product candidates are in pre-clinical development.
+The risk of failure for CT-0525 and our other product candidates is high.
+It is impossible to predict when or if CT-0525 or any of our other product candidates will prove effective or safe in humans or will receive marketing approval.
 Before obtaining marketing approval from regulatory authorities for the sale of a product candidate, we must complete pre-clinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of such product candidate in humans.
-Clinical trials may fail to demonstrate that CT-0508 or any of our other product candidates are safe for humans and effective for indicated uses.
+Clinical trials may fail to demonstrate that CT-0525 or any of our other product candidates are safe for humans and effective for indicated uses.
 Even if the clinical trials are successful, changes in marketing approval policies during the development period, changes in or the enactment or promulgation of additional statutes, regulations or guidance or changes in regulatory review for each submitted product application may cause delays in the approval or rejection of an application.